luiswirth/bsc-thesis/src/matter/mesh.typ

 the parametrization and chart maps are both identity maps.

-Okay, here is a revised version of the "Abstract Simplicies" section, incorporating improvements while adhering to your constraints.
+Okay, here is a revised version of the "Abstract Simplices" section, incorporating improvements while adhering to your constraints.
 I have focused on clarity, flow, and correcting minor grammatical issues, ensuring the text accurately describes the provided code's behavior, including the specific interpretation of `subsets`.

 ---

-== Abstract Simplicies
+== Abstract Simplices

 After studying coordinate simplices, the reader has hopefully developed some intuitive understanding of simplices.
 We will now shed the coordinates and